Bohnzi/AP-ESP32S3DC1-PB-1V4/README.md

 This board provides three usable voltage rails — Vin (whatever voltage you supply the board with), 5 V, and 3.3 V — making it versatile for a wide range of projects and connected devices.

-Power in the board is done by connecting input wires to the obard screw terminal header on the left side of the board.
+Powering the board is done by connecting input wires to the obard screw terminal header on the left side of the board.
 I would highly reccommend you use 12V @ 5A.

 Once 12 V is available on the board, it is stepped down in two stages:
 - 12 V → 5 V